rodolfodpk/go-crablet/docs/getting-started.md

 ## Next Steps

 For more detailed examples and documentation, see the [Examples](examples.md) guide.

+`Query` and `QueryItem` must be constructed using helper functions such as `NewQuery`, `NewQueryItem`, and `NewQueryFromItems`.
+You cannot use struct literals or access fields directly.
+This ensures DCB compliance and improves type safety.